CannedShroud/rmxdual/README.md

-# rmxdual
+# Realme X Dual Speaker Mod

-Dual Speaker Mod For Realme X
+This mod will enable you to use the earpiece as a secondary speaker.
+Based on stock COS mixer.